I have a senior family member that may be unsafe in their home. I want to make sure they are well taken care of and are happy.

 The needs of a senior typically appear slowly, making it difficult to determine when it is time for a family member or friend to step in and/or to offer assistance.
 Other times, needs show themselves dramatically, leaving no question that it is time for intervention.
-However the need is revealed, it is inevitable that at some time in most of our lives and in the lives of those we love, we will need to understand how to assist our elderly population.
+However, once the need is revealed, we will need to understand how to assist our elderly population.
 We hope you will find the following tools instrumental in helping you meet the needs of yourself or someone you care about.

 Activities of Daily Living (ADL)

 Please refer to the information, UNDERSTANDING THE TERM ADL and INSTRUMENTAL ACTIVITIES OF DAILY LIVING (IADL) for a baseline understanding of common activities required for daily living.
 You will find that we take these abilities for granted and often realize that these basic learned activities can be taken away slowly or dramatically, making it difficult to live an ordinary life.
 How we approach simple needs may mean the difference between a senior accepting and rejecting much needed help.